 Historically, The Waldorf is responsible for transforming the role of major urban hotels into establishments that do more than just provide temporary accommodations to travelers.
 These grand urban hotels were to become social centers in cities and prestigious destinations for visitors.
 The Waldorf was also at the forefront of advancing the status of women by being one of the earliest to admit women singly, without escorts.
 Continue reading

 Afternoon Tea is served in The Pierre’s 2E Lounge

-Ah, The Pierre, a luxury hotel in New York City and one time home to actress Elizabeth Taylor, Harrods owner Mohamed al-Fayed, and the French designer Yves Saint-Laurent.
+Ah, The Pierre, a luxury hotel in New York City and one time home to actress Elizabeth Taylor, former Harrods owner Mohamed al-Fayed, and the French designer Yves Saint-Laurent.
 Charles Pierre, an immigrant from Corsica, began in the restaurant business in New York and over the years established social ties with some of Wall Street’s largest financiers.
-In 1930, they joined together to form a venture to build The Pierre, a 42 story hotel on Fifth Avenue and 61st Street, in Manhattan.
+In 1930, they joined together to form a venture to build The Pierre, a 42 story hotel on Fifth Avenue and east 61st Street, in Manhattan.
 The Great Depression doomed the prospects for this and many other hotels, and it was forced into bankruptcy in 1932.
 J Paul Getty then purchased the building in 1938 and converted some of the hotel’s rooms into cooperative apartments.
 As of 2005, The Pierre is a Taj Hotel, a global chain of fine luxury hotels and resorts.
 Continue reading